joehalliwell/jGeoPlanet/README.md

-# jGeoPlanet - the java library for Yahoo!
+# jGeoPlanet - the Java client for Yahoo!
 GeoPlanet

 JGeoPlanet is a small library providing easy access to the Yahoo!
 GeoPlanet API.
 It allows you to look up WOE (Where On Earth) IDs, and explore the